robert-altmiller/realtime_streaming_data_compression/README.md

   ![clone_down_gh_repository.png](/readme_images/clone_down_gh_repository.png)

 - Step 2: Update Azure Event Hub Connection Parameters in the __streaming_config_params__ folder --> __config.py__ Python file.
-The __event_hub_connection_str__ parameter in the screenshot below is the shared access signature for the Azure Event Hubs namespace.
-This Endpoint connection string has access to all Azure Event Hubs in the Azure Event Hubs namespace.
-The second screenshot below shows where you can get the shared access signature in the Azure Event Hubs Namespace resource.
+The __event_hub_connection_str__ parameter in the screenshot below is the 'shared access policy' for the Azure Event Hubs namespace.
+This Endpoint connection string has access to all event hubs in the Azure Event Hubs Namespace.
+The second screenshot below shows where you can get the 'shared access policy' Endpoint connection string in the Azure Event Hubs Namespace resource.

   ![update_az_eh_conn_params.png](/readme_images/update_az_eh_conn_params.png)